Broadway theaters drop their mask mandate starting in July

 The Broadway League announced Tuesday that mask-wearing will be optional next month onward, a further loosening of restrictions.
 In May, most Broadway theaters lifted the requirement that audience members provide proof of vaccination to enter venues.

-Actors’ Equity Association, which represents 51,000 stage actors and stage managers, did not immediately respond to a request for reaction to the change.
-In the past, the union has supported mask mandates.
+Actors’ Equity Association, which represents 51,000 stage actors and stage managers, did have a reaction to the change.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.